Auto-Mech/MESS/README.md

 conda activate amech-env
 ```

-If your Conda commands are not functioning, you may need to iniliatize it via the command
+If your Conda commands are not functioning, you may need to iniliatize Conda via the command
 ```
 . /path/to/conda.sh
 ```
-which puts Conda in your PATH.
-The specific location depends on the Conda install.
+which places Conda executables in your PATH.
+The specific location of conda.sh depends on the Conda install.

 If you do not have Conda, it can be installed using the shell script
 `debug/install-conda.sh`.